mxagar/design_patterns_notes/README.md

 Design Patterns are common and re-usable programming approaches that were popularized in the book of the same name (by "the gang of four": Gamma, Helm, Johnson & Vlissides).
 They have been internalized to some languages and every programmer should know them, since they are the basic vocabulary and grammar for software architecture.

-Compilation of patterns and principles:
+According to the Gamma categorization (Erich Gamma, from the Gang of Four), there are three types of patterns:

+1. Creational
+2. Structural
+3. Behavioral

+This guide compiles all the patterns defined in the book by the Gang of Four and additionally introduces the SOLID principles:

-- SOLID Design Principles
+1. SOLID Design Principles
    - Single Responsibility
    - Open-Closed
    - Liskov Substitution
    - Interface Segregation
    - Dependency Inversion
-- Creational Patterns
+2. Creational Patterns
    - Builder
-  - Factories: Absract, Factory Method
+   - Factories: Abstract, Factory Method
    - Prototype
    - Singleton
-- Structural Patterns
+3. Structural Patterns
    - Adapter
    - Bridge
    - Composite
    - Decorator
    - Facade
    - Flyweight
    - Proxy
-- Behavioral Patterns
+4. Behavioral Patterns
    - Chain of Responsibility
    - Command
    - Interpreter
    - Iterator
    - Mediator
    - Memento
    - Observer
    - State
    - Strategy
    - Template Method
    - Visitor

 Nesteruk warns that, for the sake of simplicity, there are some simplifications in his examples: liberal use of public members, lack of virtual destructors, passing/returning by value, lack of move operations...